Fast Core Pricing for Rich Advertising Auctions: The Water-Filling Algorithm

 where the last inequity holds because of Lemma~\ref{lemma:most-binding}.
 So, $\pi^{(t)}$ is a core point.
-Also, for $t\geq 1$ the point $\bar{\pi}^{(t)}$ is outside of the core, because once binary search stops at iteration $t-1$ we have:
+Also, for $t\geq 1$ the point $\bar{\pi}^{(t)}$ is outside of the core, since once binary search stops at iteration $t-1$, for some $S\subseteq N$ we have: